TITAN

 ($1 = 90.5180 Indian rupees)

-Feb 10 (Reuters) - Indian jeweller and watchmaker Titan TITN.NS reported a higher third-quarter profit on Tuesday, buoyed by a rise in the average selling price for its gold jewellery and strong demand during the festive season.
+Feb 10 (Reuters) - Indian jeweller and watchmaker Titan TITN.NS reported a 61% jump in third-quarter profit on Tuesday, buoyed by higher average selling prices for gold jewellery and strong demand during the festive season.

-Titan, home to Tanishq and CaratLane jewellery brands, said profit rose nearly 61% to 16.84 billion rupees ($186.04 million) for the quarter ended December 31, from 10.47 billion rupees a year ago.
+Titan, known for its Tanishq and CaratLane jewellery brands, said profit rose to 16.84 billion rupees ($186.04 million) for the quarter ended December 31, from 10.47 billion rupees a year ago.

 ($1 = 90.5180 Indian rupees)